-23. (1) Where the proprietor of a trade mark claims to Registration be entitled to the exclusive use of any part thereof separately of parts of trade marks he may apply to register the whole and any such part as and of trade separate trade marks.
+23.-(1) Where the proprietor of a trade mark claims to be entitled to the exclusive use of any part thereof separately he may apply to register the whole and any such part as separate trade marks.

 Each such separate trade mark must satisfy all the conditions of an independent trade mark and shall, subject to the provisions of subsection (3) of section 25 and subsection (2) of section 31, have all the incidents of an independent trade mark.